simonnagel/VRED-VR/readme.md

-# Collection of VR functions for VRED
+# Python VR functions for VRED
-### Improve your VRED VR experience with custom python function
+### Improve your VRED VR experience with custom python functions
 ### Just copy and paste python code to your VRED Scene